OperationSpark/portfolio/README.md

 }
 ```

+Ok, let's move on to create our portfolio!

 ## Setup

 Open the Cloud9 workspace where you were working on your website from the 'first website' lesson.
 The workspace should be named something like `myusername_github_io`

 ## Lesson Steps

-### TODO 1 : Add Portfolio Page
+### TODO 1 : Create Portfolio Page

+We're going to build the page from scratch:

-* From the file system pane in Cloud9, within the root directory of your website, right click and choose `New File`
+* From the file system pane in Cloud9, and within the root directory of your website, right click and choose `New File`, and name the file `portfolio.html`.
+When your done with this step, you should have two HTML files next to each other in the root directory of your website, `index.html` and `portfolio.html`.
-* Name that file `portfolio.html` and double-click on it to open it in the Cloud9 text editor.
+* Double-click on the `portfolio.html` file to open it in the Cloud9 text editor.
-* Finally, let's create the scaffolding HTML tags we need for any web page by adding the following HTML tags:
+* Finally, within the `portfolio.html` file, let's create the scaffolding HTML tags we need for any web page by adding the following HTML tags:

 ````HTML
 <!DOCTYPE HTML>